NecronaLabs/Necrora_App/docs/api-reference/chat.md

 # Chat API Endpoint

-The Chat API is the core endpoint that powers Luna402's AI conversations.
+The Chat API is the core endpoint that powers NECRONA's AI conversations.

 ## Endpoint